ughitsaaron/aaronpetcoff.me/pages/index.md

 ---

 <div class="home-image"><img src="/img/about.jpg" alt="Aaron Petcoff"></div>
-I'm a web developer from Detroit, MI currently living in Brooklyn.
-I work in the office of Communications + Marketing at the New York Institute of Technology's Manhattan campus.
-I'm currently excited about experimenting with node, MVC frameworks, and generally all things Javascript related.
+I'm a web developer from Detroit living in Brooklyn who is excited about all things Javascript.
+I work at the office of Communications + Marketing at the New York Institute of Technology.

+In my free time, I could be caught reading history and poetry, running in Prospect Park, or listening to records.
+I'm passionate about social, global, and environmental justice.

-I occasionally do freelance work in my spare time.
-If you have a project you think I could contribute to [please contact me](mailto:hello [ at ]  aaronpetcoff [ dot ] me).
+I'm always open to discussing freelance opportunities.
+If you think you have a project I'd be interested in, [contact me](mailto:hello [ at ]  aaronpetcoff [ dot ] me).

-As a final disclaimer, of course, any opinions expressed on this site or in any related forums are my own.
+<span class="home-dim">Any opinions expressed on this site or in any related forums are my own and do not reflect the opinions of anyone else.</span>